 A Small but Stable Country

-Thanks to its stable and developed economic base, Costa Ricans enjoy a higher standard of living than many of their peers in neighboring countries.
+Thanks to its stable and developed economic base, Costa Ricans enjoy a higher standard of living than other Central American countries like neighbor Nicaragua and also has a stronger growth rate in terms of social, political and economic matters.
 Although the Costa Rican economy is not as powerful as that of the USA or the European nations, it certainly punches above its weight and was lucky enough to recover quickly from the global financial crisis.
+Additionally, it is working on making its economy sustainable as well as powerful and weeding out inequality.
+With, for example, the abolishment of their army, Costa Rica has been able to invest into social security and education, like the almost free University of Costa Rica.

-Costa Rica has a fairly low level of unemployment, with just 7.9% of the population out of work.
+Costa Rica has a fairly low level of unemployment, with just 7.9 percent of the population out of work.
 The working population is employed in a variety of sectors, but those working in primary and secondary roles produced $11.66 billion worth of exports in 2013.
-Around 30% of these products went to the USA, with a further 13.2% going to China.
+Around 30 percent of these products went to the USA, with a further 13.2 percent going to China.
 In the same year, the country imported goods worth $17.56 billion, with almost half coming from the USA.

 Exporting cash crops benefit many countries in the Latin American region, and it became the bedrock of most of their economies.
 The practice was a double-edged sword, however, and it left them dangerously reliant on their product of choice.
 This economic model had two main problems.
 Firstly, when the global value of the product dropped, the country would experience a sudden and dramatic drop in income.
 The second problem was that often, more developed countries would buy the raw products, process them into finished goods, and then sell them back to Latin American countries at a higher price.

 Costa Rica was more aware of this problem than many of their neighbors, and they took steps to diversify their economy.
-Today just 7.6% of their exports consist of bananas and coffee, with a further 6.7% coming from other fruits and vegetables.
+Today just 7.6 percent of their exports consist of bananas and coffee, with a further 6.7 percent coming from other fruits and vegetables.
 The country has established itself as a leading producer of electronic circuitry and pharmaceuticals, as well as medical instruments.
 This means that not only is their reliance on one product diminished, but they are also manufacturing finished goods.
-These sensible policies meant that although the Costa Rica economy was hit by the 2008 Global Financial Crisis, it recovered fairly quickly and by 2010 the economy was growing at 4% a year.
+These sensible policies meant that although the Costa Rica economy was hit by the 2008 Global Financial Crisis, it recovered fairly quickly and by 2010 the economy was growing at 4 percent a year.

 Costa Rica’s Main Industries